mosip/documentation/docs/mosip-documentation-style-guide.md

 To link the content or provide references, write the content to be displayed on the screen in square bracket and the link in the parentheses ().
 It is also possible to provide references to specific topics.

+To provide links to other pages, you may use:
+1. Learn more.
+2. See [title of other document].
+3. Refer [title of other document] for ….

 Example: For more information on Packet Manager, see [Packet Manager](https://github.com/mosip/documentation/blob/1.2.0/docs/packet-manager.md).

 _Note_: Ensure to put the full stop outside the link.